Buying, Operating, & Maintaining AWOS

-Buying an FAA-certified AWOS
+Buying an FAA-Certified AWOS

 Sharing Non-Federal AWOS Weather Data with the FAA and Aviation Community

-Automated Weather Observing Systems (AWOS) play an important role in providing the aviation community with current meteorological data.
+AWOS play an important role in providing the aviation community with current meteorological data.

 The FAA collects aviation-weather data from various sources.
 It then disseminates meteorological data products, such as METARs.
 Dissemination occurs via an FAA system known as "WMSCR" - the Weather Message Switching Center Replacement.

-Coordinating non-Federal AWOS Events with the FAA
+Coordinating AWOS Maintenance Events with FAA